-All our Wisteria trees and plants are grafted, so ought to flower earlier than those grown from cuttings.
+Enjoy the wonderful pink flowers earlier, as all our Wisteria are grafted and tend to flower younger than those grown from cuttings.

-AKA Pink Japanese Wisteria, Pink Wisteria tree, Pink Climbing Wisteria
+AKA Wisteria floribunda 'Hon-Beni', Pink Wisteria tree, Pink Japanese Wisteria

 Our pot grown pink Wisteria can be planted at any time of the year.
 Start by removing all weeds and grass within a metre of your intended planting hole, which is ideally next to something the Wisteria can climb up.
 Dig a square hole as deep as your root mass and approximately 2x as wide.
 To help your tree establish more effectively, especially if you have poor soil, we advise sprinkling root grow in the hole.